 Students must submit hard copies of assignments.
-Electronic copies will NOT be accepted.
+Electronic copies will not be accepted.
 Students must submit assignments in class, at the beginning of the lecture on the day they are due.
-Late submission will NOT be accepted.
-DO NOT submit assignments in the department dropbox or my mailbox.
-I do not accept assignments submitted in the drop box or my mailbox.
+Marks for late submissions will be reduced by 25% a day.
+In other words, an assignment submitted four days late will lose all the mark allocated to the assignment.